gdams/adoptium/content/blog/eclipse-temurin-8u392-11021-1709-and-2101-available/index.md

 ### Windows Binary Respin

-Eclipse Temurin 17.0.9 Windows are in a separate release at https://github.com/adoptium/temurin17-binaries/releases/tag/jdk-17.0.9%2B9.1 due to the respin.
+Eclipse Temurin 17.0.9 Windows are in a separate release nameds jdk-17.0.9+9.1 due to a respin that was required to fix a signing issue.